Film & Media Studies, Minor

 - Advertising and professional writing

-- Law, with specific emphasis upon entertainment, media, and the internet
+- Law, with specific emphasis on entertainment, media and the internet

-- High tech business functions, such as internet marketing and web design
+- Business functions such as internet marketing, web design and multimedia content

 |Video Production and Design|

 |One course with the 'Film & Media Creation' attribute, such as:||3|

 Or one additional 'Film & Media Production' attributed course

 |Two courses with the 'Film & Media Critical Study' attribute, such as:||6|